Orb sightings – overview

 People often call them “ghost orbs,” since they seem to indicate paranormal energy.

-However, the vast majority of orbs in photos can be explained naturally.
-Those that can’t… they’re the orb sightings that really interest ghost hunters and other researchers.
+Unexplained orbs… they’re the orb sightings that really interest ghost hunters and paranormal researchers.

 Orb sightings and the spirit world